siefkenj/IBLODEs/book/typst/modules/module9.typ

 We can make our analysis rigorous by analyzing @eqNonLinAttracting directly.
 If solutions spiral towards the origin, then there should consistently be a component of $mat(x'_"nonlin"; y'_"nonlin")$ that points towards the origin.
-Since, at the point $mat(x; y)$, the vector $mat(-x; -y)$ points towards the origin, we can use linear algebra to find the component of
+Since, at the point $mat(x; y)$, the vector $mat(-x; -y)$ points directly towards the origin, we can use linear algebra to find the component of
 $mat(x'_"nonlin"; y'_"nonlin")=mat(-y - x^3; x)$ that points in the direction of $mat(-x; -y)$.
 After computing, we see
 $
   mat(x'_"nonlin"; y'_"nonlin") = (x^4) / sqrt(x^2+y^2)mat(-x; -y) + (y x^3 + x^2+y^2) / sqrt(x^2+y^2) mat(-y; x),
 $
-and so, as long as $x != 0$, the vector $mat(x'_"nonlin"; y'_"nonlin")$ points towards the origin (and never points away from the origin).
+and so, as long as $x != 0$, the vector $mat(x'_"nonlin"; y'_"nonlin")$ points slightly towards the origin (and never points away from the origin).
 Since $x=0$ and $y != 0$ is not an equilibrium solution, we conclude that all non-equilibrium solutions spiral towards the origin.

 The conclusion is that for @eqNonLinAttracting, the equilibrium solution is _stable_ and _attracting_.